-Input tax credits in Twigg Exploration and Mining Limitada amounting to \$16.8 million (31 December 2017: \$16.4 million) have been recognised at cost.
+Input tax credits in Twigg amounting to \$14.4 million (31 December 2018: \$16.8 million) have been recognised at cost.
 The Group views these input tax credits as recoverable through a cash refund or tax credits based on interpretation of the relevant tax and investment laws.
-During the year ended 31 December 2018, cash refunds totaling \$5.6 million for inputs tax credits were received.
+During the year ended 31 December 2019, cash refunds totaling \$10.7 million (31 December 2018: \$5.6 million) for input tax credits were received.
 Should management determine that some of these input tax credits are not recoverable in future, the Group will reclassify those amounts to the cost base of related assets, or recognise an expense in the profit or loss in the period the determination is made.
-The outstanding balance for input tax credit are classified as non-current due to uncertainties on the timing of receipts.
+The outstanding balance for input tax credit is classified as non-current due to uncertainties on the timing of receipts.